bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 }
 ```

-In our Table example this would actually work just fine.
-However, there is a difference!

 To illustrate the difference let us look at these two, seemingly similar, functions:
 ```javascript
 function getValue<T extends unknown>(obj: T, key: keyof T) {
  // uses keyof T